elliotjennings/cloud-native-blog-post/README.md

 The speed of reaction in terms of deployment, failover and scaling (to name a few) is vital in cloud computing and the use of automation to assist these managed systems has changed the game.

 ## Some advantages of this approach
 The above sections outline the foundations of a cloud-native development approach.
-It is evident when going talking about microservices, containers and automation that their key advantages overlap, if not enhance one another.
-By implementing these three principles you can create something that is:
+It is evident when talking about microservices, containers and automation that their key advantages overlap, if not enhance one another.
+By implementing these three principles you can create something that has:
   * **Speed to market** - isolation of services, breaking down barriers between development and deployment and efficient pipelines together form a formidable trio
-  * **Able to respond to change** - quick releases, quick feedback, quick improvements
+  * **The ability to respond to change** - quick releases, quick feedback, quick improvements
   * **Reusable sections** - each service is designed specifically for its role
-  * **Cost-efficient** - utilises the cost benefits of the cloud but also increases the efficiency in development and provisioning
+  * **Cost-efficient output** - utilises the cost benefits of the cloud but also increases the efficiency in development and provisioning
-  * **Reliable and repeatable** - infrastructure as code
+  * **Reliablity and repeatablity** - infrastructure as code
-  * **Resilient** - taking a telemetic focus to build for the unpredictable.
+  * **Resilience** - taking a telemetic focus to build for the unpredictable.
 An example is the use of containers orchestration.. spikes, lulls and downtime are all handled automatically
-  * **Able to isolate failure** - when hosting on the cloud it is inevitable there will failures, with the microservice architecture the failure is contained rather than having cascading affects
+  * **The ability to isolate failure** - when hosting on the cloud it is inevitable there will failures, with the microservice architecture the failure is contained rather than having cascading affects

 These benefits of cloud-native are without a doubt appealing.
 While these are not individually unique to this approach, when they are all implemented together they are strengthened.